Exploring breathing in yoga

 We shouldn’t take it lightly when we ask or direct people to breathe in very specific ways.
 Breathing is personal to all of us.
-There may be long standing physical patterns, emotions, or trauma mixed into the way we breathe.
-We should be aware that breathing in different ways has different affects on us.
+There may be long-standing physical patterns, emotions, or trauma mixed into the way we breathe.
+We should be aware that breathing in different ways has different effects on us.
 The rate of inhalation can be stimulating, agitating, or calming.

 Mixed into this are a couple of questions.
 What is the right way to breathe when practicing yoga?
 What defines good breathing and bad breathing?
 Maybe I can help clear up some misconceptions and get us on a path that has us thinking about it more objectively.

 Through the years I have heard that belly breathing is good and chest breathing is bad.
 This is fairly common to hear in the yoga world as well.
 There are a number of arguments made for this statement.
 The most common reason I have heard is that if you watch a baby breathe, they breathe into their belly.
 That’s true, they do.
 After all, belly breathing is the way we naturally breathe.
 We could say it is good breathing, but not necessarily just because the abdomen goes out.
 Keep in mind that this in and out movement of the abdomen is directly related the movement of the diaphragm.

 Does this mean that breathing into the chest does not include the use of the diaphragm?
 I have heard this postulated before but it is NOT necessarily true.
 This is of course a technique of breathing while practicing yoga.